Amman Jordan

-I arrived in Amman a few days ago and am slowly learning my way around.
-I’m a bit travel weary and need to find a comfortable place to rest and wind down – still considering the options.
-The trip from Luxor was tiring but relatively painless.
+I arrived in Amman a few days ago and am learning the city and how to get around.
+I’m a bit travel weary and needed to find a comfortable place to rest and wind down – still considering the options.
+The trip from Luxor Egypt was tiring but relatively painless.

 Egypt to Jordan

 So far, I’ve found Amman a pleasant city.
-The people are friendly and laidback and not as “edgy” as in Morocco and Egypt.
+The local people are friendly and laidback and not as “edgy” as in Morocco and Egypt.
 There are wonderful nearby restaurants, with a wide variety of choices.
-Food in Morocco and Egypt was OK but not my favorite.
-It’s nice to have variety.
-Jordanian fresh fruit and vegetables are phenomenal, and there’s even a salon nearby where I can get a hair styling and mani-pedi.
+Food in Egypt and Morocco was OK, but not my favorite.
+It’s nice to have more variety.
+Fresh fruit and vegetables in Jordan are phenomenal, and there’s even a salon nearby where I can get a hair styling and mani-pedi.

-I didn’t do much research on Amman or Jordan, but was eager to depart Egypt.
-I learned much and was in awe of the archaeological sites, but Egypt and Morocco weren’t my favorite places on this trip.
+I didn’t spend much time researching Amman or Jordan, but was eager to depart Egypt.
+I learned much and was in awe of the archaeological sites, but Egypt and Morocco weren’t favorites on this trip.
 Honestly, I didn’t fully comprehend what I was getting into in these countries – now I do.

 My apartment in Amman is near Paris Square, and it has everything you could possibly need.
 The apartment in Luxor was huge and peaceful but a bit isolated in the countryside.
 Being near a vibrant city again is a welcome change.